National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 On the order front, nearly all of our business units secured orders well in excess of 100% book-to-bill.
 Total segment bookings were $501 million for an overall book-to-bill of 127%.
 The benefit NOV's completion offerings received from the ongoing North American market recovery is amplified by favorable secular trends that drive higher capital and service intensity.
 The growth in enhanced completion techniques, for example, requires more pressure pumping equipment for the increasing number of higher-volume stages, more coiled tubing equipment to mill out plugs used to separate frac zones and more wireline equipment needed to perforate each stage.

 For the second quarter in a row, our Intervention and Stimulation Equipment business unit achieved a book-to-bill of approximately 140%.
 Included in the order book was a total of 107,500 horsepower of pressure pumping equipment and orders for seven new coiled tubing units.
-Beyond new capital equipment, our Intervention and Stimulation Equipment business unit continues to see growing demand in North America for refurbs and spare parts including valves, seats and flow iron, as increasing pressures and higher rates of abrasive proppants pumped downhole cause increased wear on even the most reliable equipment and consumables.
+Beyond new capital equipment, our Intervention and Stimulation Equipment business unit continues to see growing demand in North America for refurbs and spare parts, including valves, seats and flow iron, as increasing pressures and higher rates of abrasive proppants pumped downhole cause increased wear on even the most reliable equipment and consumables.

 On the production side, our Process and Flow Technologies business unit achieved a book-to-bill above 1 based on rising demand for production chokes, LACT units, wellhead separators and other processing equipment.
-Additionally, efficiency improvements resulting from the integration of our Fjords transaction contributed to 85% incremental margins on modest revenue increase.
+Additionally, efficiency improvements resulting from the integration of our Fjords transaction contributed to 85% incremental margins on a modest revenue increase.

 Our Fiber Glass Systems business unit continues to realize solid bookings and revenue growth supported by spoolable pipe demand in the Middle East and U.S., partially offset by declining demand for the more offshore-oriented Southeast Asian market.